 The comprehensive exam was created to assess student understanding of basic financial accounting theory and practice.
-Overall, the average student scored 38 out of a possible 50 (76.7%) with a standard deviation of 15.2%.
-22 out of 30 students scored 70% or higher (73%).
-When students who later dropped the course were removed from the population the standard deviation dropped significantly supporting our confidence that the average accounting student from the population of students would score a 70% on the exam suggesting that students are meeting a minimum accepted level of mastery in these subjects.
-However, to better assess student comprehension we plan to embed questions all across every accounting course which will better support our findings.
+Overall, the average student scored 32 out of a possible 50 (63.7%) with a standard deviation of 17.8%.
+10 out of 27 students scored 70% or higher (37%).
+When students who later dropped the course were removed from the population the standard deviation dropped; however a significant number did not receive a passing grade of 70% or higher (17 out of 27) reducing our confidence that the average accounting student from the population of students would score a 70% on the exam.
+However, to better assess student comprehension we plan to embed questions all across every accounting course, which will better, support our findings.

-What is of great significance is the good performance in the area of financial accounting theory which is the foundation of accounting learning used in subsequent classes.
-Students did exhibit challenges in accounting practice (problem solving).
+What is of great significance is the poor performance in the area of financial accounting theory that is the foundation of accounting learning used in subsequent classes.
+In addition, students did exhibit challenges in accounting practice (problem solving).
 This finding is corroborated by the poor performance in upper division classes (Advanced Accounting and Intermediate Accounting II).